duncanmcclean/simple-commerce/README.md

 # Simple Commerce
-Simple Commerce is a perfectly simple e-commerce solution for Statamic 3.
+> Perfectly simple e-commerce for Statamic

 This repository contains the code for Simple Commerce.
 While the code is open-source, it's important to remember that once Simple Commerce has been released you'll need to buy a license for each site using Simple Commerce.
 Licenses will cost **$199** *(probably)*.
 If you want to purchase a license before then or want to show your support, [get in touch](https://doublethree.digital/contact).